yusamuellyn/yusamuellyn/README.md

-# hey, I'm Samuel 👋
+# Hey, I'm Samuel 👋

 I'm a CS student at Binghamton University who loves building things — whether that's a full-stack web app, a native iOS app, or a simulation for quantum satellite networks.
 I learn best by shipping projects and figuring things out along the way.